 Favorite thing: Both of the beach access points of Victoria Road and Lifeboat Road have Ranger and National Trust information points where you can get free leaflets on the walking and horse trails in the area.
 Details of the high tides are also posted.

-The sand dunes at Formby are constantly changing - they can move dramatically in stormy weather!
+Favorite thing: The sand dunes at Formby are constantly changing - they can move dramatically in stormy weather!
 Presently the frontal dunes are being worn away by the sea.
 Approx 4 metres of dunes are lost every year.
 In 1990 over 15 metres were lost in a single storm!.

 Fondest memory: These are the sand dunes at the end of the Victoria Road section.